Heart Sutra: Popularity and stature

 The Heart Sutra is "the single most commonly recited, copied, and studied scripture in East Asian Buddhism."
-It is recited by adherents of Mahayana schools of Buddhism regardless of sectarian affiliation.
+It is recited by adherents of Mahayana schools of Buddhism regardless of sectarian affiliation with the exception of Shin Buddhists and Nichiren Buddhists, apart from being recited by Yiguandao believers, who also worship Avalokiteśvara Bodhisattva, known as the "Ancient Buddha of the Southern Seas".